italiansushichef/italiansushi_main/README.md

 * <strong>Matchup Generator</strong>: From our dataset, we parse item information from thousands of matches and use a weighted algorithm based on the lane, opponent champion, and who won the game to generate an item sets of 5 blocks: Starting Items, Early Game, Mid Game, Late Game, Full Build.
 The algorithm can be found in the <b> generateItemSetForMatchup(champ1_id, champ2_id, lane) </b> function in <i>italiansushi_main/italiansushi/views.py</i>

 This tool makes use of the match data collected by the Riot API to generate item sets specific for lane matchups, and can be used without a website account.
-It is intended to provide benefit for users, specifically in ranked games.
-If you know your lane matchup during pick and ban phase of a ranked game, you can quickly use our site to generate an optimized item set, and as long as you download and save it before the game starts loading, you can use the item set to get that extra edge on your opponent.
+It is intended to provide benefit for users in ranked games; if you know your lane matchup during pick and ban phase of a ranked game, you can quickly use our site to generate an optimized item set, and as long as you download and save it before the game starts loading, you can use the item set to get that extra edge on your opponent.
 You can also save item sets to your website account and tweak it as necessary.

 * <strong>Item Set Builder</strong>: Design a custom item set in-browser that can be downloaded and used in-game.

 This tool provides the functionality of building an item set completely from scratch, thus providing an alternative, out-of-client option for building item sets.
-Users do not need a website account to use this, but will need to create an account for free in order to save the custom item set and download it.
+Users do not need a website account to start building a set, but will need to create an account for free in order to save the custom item set and download it.

 * <strong>Search Tool</strong>: Browse by champion and lane to see the most popular item sets that other users have uploaded or designed.
 You can vote on your favorites too!

 This tool allows users, with or without an account, to view and vote for the highest rated item sets on our site.
-You can search by champion or lane or matchup, and are returned a list of the top 20 item sets (including your own!) which are then available for download, voting (you can star the ones you like), or saving to your website account to tweak.
+You can search by champion or lane or matchup, and are returned a list of the top 20 item sets (including your own!) which are then available for download, voting (you can star the ones you like!), or saving to your account to modify as necessary.

 * <strong>Saved Item Set Manager</strong>:View, edit, and download all item sets saved to your account.
 You can save up to 10 item sets to a single account.

 This tool also users to manage the item sets saved to their account on the website, with features like preview, download, and delete.
 The website user accounts currently only allows 10 item sets to be saved per account.
-This also provides the functionality to edit existing item sets or tweak ones from the matchup generator or the search tool as you see fit.
+This also provides the functionality to edit existing item sets or tweak any sets saved from the matchup generator or the search tool as you see fit.

 Live URL
 ----